shearichard/behave-web-api/README.rst

-      Scenario: Send file using variables and environment variables Given I set the "DATA_DIR" variable with "$PWD/features/data" Given I attach the file "$DATA_DIR/favicon.ico" as "upload" And I send a POST request to "/requests/echo" Then the response code should be 200
+      Scenario: Send file using variables and environment variables Given I set the "DATA_DIR" variable with "$PWD/features/data" And I attach the file "$DATA_DIR/favicon.ico" as "upload" When I send a POST request to "/requests/echo" Then the response code should be 200
         And print response